galakhov/tg-channelposts-aggregator/README.md

 monstache -f monstache.config.toml &
 ```

-If monstache's docker container is the best option, the monstache.config.toml should be probably copied over (if it's not being done by default) to the monstache docker container, i.e. written in the corresponding monstache's Dockerfile as a COPY directive.
+If the monstache's docker container is the best option for your architecture, the monstache.config.toml should be probably copied over (if it's not being done already by default) to the monstache docker container, i.e. written in the corresponding monstache's Dockerfile as a COPY directive.
+Again, see their [docker-compose.yml](https://github.com/rwynn/monstache/blob/master/docker/test/docker-compose.test.yml) and [monstache.config.default.toml](https://github.com/galakhov/tg-channelposts-aggregator/blob/master/monstache.config.default.toml) files for more details.

 Some limited docs on the monstache's Docker containers are available on their [site](https://rwynn.github.io/monstache-site/advanced/#docker).